Dechrissen/pokemon-rulesets/ruleset-1.md

 5 | No wild XP gain | You may not train on wild Pokémon; only trainers.
 6 | No rematches | You may not re-fight any trainers via the VS Seeker or others means.
 7 | Permadeath | If a Pokémon faints, it's considered dead.
 It must be deposited in a Box and can't be used.
-8 | Blackout is game over | If all of your main party Pokémon faint, you lose.
+8 | Black out = game over | If all of your main party Pokémon faint, you lose.
 -- | ~~No turning back after entering a dungeon~~ | ~~You can only enter a dungeon once unless the game requires another entry.~~ (What counts as a dungeon?)
 9 | No turning back after entering a Gym | Once you enter a gym, you cannot leave until you defeat all its trainers and the Leader.
 -- | ~~Set battle style~~ | ~~The battle style must be set to 'Set' in the options.~~